MadryLab/mnist_challenge/README.md

 ```
 14eea09c72092db5c2eb5e34cd105974f42569281d2f34826316e356d057f96d
 ```
-We will release the corresponding model file on October 1st 2017, which is roughly three months after the start of this competition.
+We will release the corresponding model file on September 1st 2017, which is roughly two months after the start of this competition.

 ### The Attack Model